Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Layout of the paper

-In \S~\ref{sec:irregular_conformal_blocks} we define the spaces of irregular conformal blocks $\ms{H}$.
-They are quotients of tensor products $\mc{H} \subseteq \wh{\mc{H}}$ of finite/affine singular modules labeled by marked points on the Riemann sphere with respect to the action of $\mf{g}$-valued meromorphic functions (and we globalise the action introducing suitable sheaves over the space of tame isomonodromy times).
+In \S~\ref{sec:irregular_conformal_blocks} we define the spaces of irregular covacua $\ms H$.
+They are quotients of tensor products $\wh{\mc H}$ of affine singular modules labeled by marked points on the Riemann sphere with respect to the action of $\mf g$-valued meromorphic functions (and we globalise the action by introducing suitable sheaves over the space of tame isomonodromy times, in routine fashion).

 In \S\S~\ref{sec:coinvariants} and~\ref{sec:irregular_conformal_blocks_space_with_duals} we study coinvariants, and we prove Thm.~\ref{thm:coinvariants_intro} using the material of \S\S~\ref{sec:bases_gradings_filtrations} and~\ref{sec:dual_modules}.